build-server-protocol/build-server-protocol/docs/bsp.md

 1. Fire up a BSP server in the build tool with script-specific connection details.
    In the case of Unix sockets, the script will generate the socket file and pass it to the background process of the build tool.
-1. Connect to the running BSP server and forward anything that comes from `stdin` to the BSP server and print anything that comes from the server's output streams to `stdout`.
+1. Connect to the running BSP server, forward anything that comes from `stdin` to the BSP server and print anything that comes from the server's output streams to `stdout`.